 The Spain Non-Lucrative Visa offers non-EU citizens a Spanish residency visa, also known as the Non-profit Visa.
 It is designed for those with sufficient economic funds who wish to retire or live in Spain without working.
 Eligibility requires proving that you can comfortably support yourself in Spain through non-working income, such as pensions or rental income.
 The minimum monthly income requirement is €2,400, ensuring that applicants have enough financial resources to live in the country.

-Eight Other EU Golden Visas
+Eight Other EU Golden Visas: Alternative Plan B Options for Investors

-1. Malta Permanent Residency by Investment Program
+1. Malta Permanent Residency by Investment Program (A secure investment in the Mediterranean)

 The Malta Permanent Residence Program (MPRP) offers permanent residency through investment, without requiring a minimum stay.
 It covers up to four generations, including the main applicant, spouse, children, parents, and grandparents.
-To qualify, investors must make a three-part investment: rent a property in Malta for at least €14,000 per year for a minimum of 5 years, contribute €60,000 to the government, and donate €2,000 to a Maltese NGO.
-Alternatively, there is also the option to buy a property worth at least €375,000, also held for 5 years, contribute €30,000 to the government, and make the same €2,000 donation.
+To qualify, investors must make a three-part investment: rent a property in Malta for at least €14,000 per year for a minimum of 5 years, contribute €37,000 to the government, and donate €2,000 to a Maltese NGO.
+Alternatively, there is also the option to buy a property worth at least €375,000, contribute €37,000 to the government, and make the same €2,000 donation.

-2. Greece Golden Visa
+2. Greece Golden Visa (Cheapest and most flexible residency by investment program)

 As mentioned earlier, the Greek Golden Visa is set to expand and introduce the option to invest in start-ups, but the program offers permanent residency to non-EU investors who purchase real estate worth at least €250,000 or €500,000 in select areas like Athens and Santorini.
 There are no stay requirements, and family members, including spouse, children under 21, and dependent parents, are included.
 The visa allows travel across the Schengen Zone and can be renewed every five years as long as the property is maintained.

-3. Cyprus Golden Visa
+3. Cyprus Golden Visa (Affordable real estate investment)

 The Cyprus Golden Visa also provides permanent residency through investment for non-EU nationals who invest at least €300,000 in real estate, company shares, or a Cyprus-based fund.
 Applicants must also show a stable income and deposit €30,000 in a Cypriot bank for three years.
 The permit covers the investor’s spouse, dependent children, and parents, with no requirement to live in Cyprus full-time.